Gross Pay

 What Constitutes an Employee's Gross Pay?

-1. Begin with the base salary or wages agreed upon in the employment contract.
+• Start with the base salary or hourly wages outlined in the employment agreement.

 Why Understanding Gross Pay Matters for Financial Planning